StephenRoddy/58IndicesLangTrans/README.md

 ## Directions

-    Follow link for the Piece: [Click Here for the Piece](https://stephenroddy.github.io/58IndicesLangTrans/) Press Play Index to hear an index and see the translation.
+   1.Follow link for the Piece: [Click Here for the Piece](https://stephenroddy.github.io/58IndicesLangTrans/) 2.Press 'Play Index' to hear an index, view the waveform and see the translation.
-    Press Play Index again to hear another one.
+   3.Press 'Play Index' again for another one.

 [Click Here for the Piece](https://stephenroddy.github.io/58IndicesLangTrans/)